emqCOSC381/xem-web-v2/README.md

-# AwesomeStore: An E-commerce Website built with Node.js, Express, and MongoDB
+# Coza: An E-commerce Website built with Node.js, Express, and MongoDB

 ## Description

 AwesomeStore is a full-stack e-commerce website that allows users to browse and purchase products online.
-The website is built with Node.js and uses Express as the web framework, MongoDB as the database, and Pug as the templating engine.
+The website is built with Node.js and uses Express as the web framework, MongoDB as the database, and ejs as the templating engine.

 ## Features